 "By measuring and then comparing and contrasting the properties of Eris and Pluto, we can better understand how planets in the outer solar system formed and then evolved over the last 4.5 billion years," study researcher William Grundy, an astronomer at Lowell Observatory in Flagstaff, Ariz., said in a statement.

 The research team announced the discovery at the 42nd meeting of the American Astronomical Society's Division for Planetary Sciences in Pasadena, Calif

 Eris, discovered in 2005 by planet-hunting astronomer Michael Brown, has one known moon called Dysnomia.

-Eris is larger than Pluto — about 1,600 miles across, compared with 1,430 miles — and about 27 percent more massive.
+Eris is larger than Pluto about 1,600 miles (2,581 kilometers) across, compared with 1,430 miles (2,306 km) and about 27 percent more massive.
 Eris' bulk effectively forced astronomers to strip Pluto of its planethood and rebrand it a "dwarf planet" back in 2006.

 The ensuing controversy over Pluto's demotion makes Eris' name quite fitting: Eris is the Greek goddess of discord and strife, who stirred up jealousy and envy among the goddesses, leading to the Trojan War.

-Eris circles the sun at an average distance of about 9 billion miles, making it about twice as remote as Pluto.
+Eris circles the sun from about 9 billion miles (15 billion km) away, making it about twice as remote as Pluto.

 Recreating a dwarf planet's surface in the lab